The Psychology of Consumer Behavior: Understanding Buying habits

 This is called consumer behavior, which includes individual attitudes and decisions toward buying and using a product or service in the market.
 It can be greatly determined by factors like psychology, climate, culture, emotions, advertisements, etc.

 Consumer behavior may change from time to time based on these influencing factors.
-That's why businesses do robust marketing to influence these factors to positively attract customers towards their product or service.
-Understanding consumer behavior helps organizations continuously target and retain potential customers.
+That's why businesses do robust marketing to influence these factors which is important to positively attract customers towards their products or services.

 Key Takeaways